-If the family moves to a new unit, the PHA will perform a new annual reexamination.
+If the family transfers to a new unit, the PHA will perform a new annual reexamination, and the anniversary date will be changed.

-The PHA also may schedule an annual reexamination for completion prior to the anniversary date for administrative purposes.
+The PHA may also schedule an annual reexamination for completion prior to the anniversary date for administrative purposes.